 Published December 18, 2010

 Film, aside from music, is the strongest way to pass a message to the masses.
 A good, catchy and creative moving images lead consumers rushing for the product being highlighted in what is known as commercials or advertisements.
-This is a factor that Cameroonian director, Daniel Kamwa, seems to understand too well as he passes important messages in MAH SAAH SAH (I Don’t Discuss), his 95- minute film that has been shown by the Lola Kenya Screen audiovisual media festival, skill-development mentorship programme and market for children and youth in eastern Africa in schools, colleges, universities, festivals and churches in Kenya throughout 2010.
+This is a factor that Cameroonian director, Daniel Kamwa, seems to understand too well as he passes important messages in MAH SAAH SAH (I Don’t Discuss), his 95- minute film that has been shown by the Lola Kenya Screen audiovisual media festival and skills-development and marketing platform for children and youth in eastern Africa in schools, colleges, universities, festivals and churches in Kenya throughout 2010.

 Nchare is taken in by his bronze sculptor uncle, Achirou, after his father’s death.
 It is in this village that he falls in love with Mapon, a potter’s daughter.

 We see the determination and bravery of Nchare when he fights bitterly with his rivals in the seduction dance ceremony and finally wins Mapon’s heart.
 Thereafter, the two are engaged, set to be married, according to tradition.

 However, soon after Mapon’s baby brother is taken ill, her father resolves to ask for deputy Moluh’s help in tfooting of the hospital bills.